-IP mobility, network access and routing solutions provided by DMM MUST enable distributed processing for mobility management so that traffic does not need to traverse centrally deployed mobility anchors and thereby avoid non-optimal routes.
+IP mobility, network access and routing solutions provided by DMM MUST enable distributed processing for mobility management so that traffic can avoid traversing single mobility anchor far from the optimal route.

 Motivation: This requirement is motivated by current trends in network evolution: (a) it is cost- and resource-effective to cache and distribute content by combining distributed mobility anchors with caching systems (e.g., CDN); (b) the significantly larger number of mobile nodes and flows call for improved scalability; (c) single points of failure are avoided in a distributed system; (d) threats against centrally deployed anchors, e.g., home agent and local mobility anchor, are mitigated in a distributed system.